tiskw/pytorch-op-counter-layerwise/README.md

 * PyTorch >= 2.0.0 (will work on the older version, but not checked)

-and the sample code require:
+and the sample code requires:

 * Torchvision >= 0.15.0